 - Know the warning signs.
 Educate employees on warning signs that could potentially lead to a workplace violence incident if left unchecked.
 Signs might include a marked change in behavior, sudden withdrawal, disgruntlement, being disruptive, aggressive and hostile behavior as well as exhibiting prolonged anger and being sad for a long period of time.
 What begins as sadness can lead to depression and suicide.
 Individuals who are contemplating suicide might think about taking their lives and the lives of others as well.

 - Create a relaxed, open and transparent work culture.
 Fostering a hostile, fearful environment to keep an eye out for potential perpetrators doesn’t help.
 Having employees memorizing a list of warning signs can create an atmosphere that erodes trust among coworkers.
 Simply encourage employees to speak up if they see any behavior that makes them worry about their own or someone else’s safety.

 - Establish mental-health support and policies, and be open about them.
-This might involve referring an employee to your company’s EAP, arranging for them to receive mental health care, transitioning them to a role that better suits them, facilitating additional training or mediating a dispute.
-If the employee needs to be terminated, consider severance or outplacement assistance.
+This might involve referring an employee to your company’s EAP or arranging for them to receive mental healthcare.
+Alternatively, it could involve transitioning them to a role that better suits them, facilitating additional training or mediating a dispute.
+Consider severance or outplacement assistance if the employee needs to be terminated.

 - Show compassion rather than fear or recrimination.
 Don’t ever disrespect the person or try to humiliate them, Dvoskin added.
 “You don’t help troubled people mainly to prevent gun violence — you help troubled people because they need help,” Dvoskin said.
 “That helps your organization in a lot of ways,” including productivity and morale.